 I have to say, besides Singapore, Kuala Lumpur definitely has the best transportation from the city center to the airport.
 The KLIA train is fast and comfortable and arrives right at the airport, very convenient!

 The 1-hour flight was ridiculously cheap and probably my best short flight ever!
 The plane was brand new and each seat had a USB charger and a small TV.
 The seats were comfortable and offered just a little bit more space that your regular short-distance planes.
 Thank you Malindo Air!

 Day 11-12: Langkawi

-Langkawi was great as well, read more about my 2 days of island exploring on a scooter.
+Langkawi was great as well, read more about my trip to this beautiful island in my Langkawi guide.